 Plants, seeds, grains

 Certain types of ants are vegan.
 They look for seeds, grains, plants, leaves and other greenery.
 They even grow fungus out of the leaves.
-The leaf-cutter ants are known for the ability to be gardeners.
+The leaf-cutter ants are known for their ability to be gardeners.
 They cut sections of leaves, flowers or grass, take it to their nests and don’t eat it.
 Instead, these ants clear the garbage and decay.
 Leaves act as a fertilizer to grow fungus which ants larvae feed on.

 Like people, there are meat lovers among ants.
-Such are the fire ants which are omnivorous and can feed on meat, plants and sugary food.
+Such is the fire ants which are omnivorous and can feed on meat, plants and sugary food.
 They love greasy food and insects or worms can provide it.
 Fire ants can eat dead animals, as well.
 They can eat spiders, ticks, even birds and rodents.

 Ants eating ants